ono-midori/ono-midori.github.io/techs/zguide.md

 What will happen in practice is that when all servers are running, ZeroMQ will distribute the requests so that each server gets one request and sends one reply.
 When any server is offline and disconnected, ZeroMQ will distribute the requests to the remaining servers.
 So a server may in some cases get the same request more than once.

-What’s more annoying for the client is that we’ll get multiple replies back, but there’s no guarantee we’ll get a precise number of replies.
+What's more annoying for the client is that we'll get multiple replies back, but there's no guarantee we'll get a precise number of replies.
 Requests and replies can get lost (e.g., if the server crashes while processing a request).

-So we have to number requests and ignore any replies that don’t match the request number.
-Our Model One server will work because it’s an echo server, but coincidence is not a great basis for understanding.
-So we’ll make a Model Two server that chews up the message and returns a correctly numbered reply with the content “OK”.
-We’ll use messages consisting of two parts: a sequence number and a body.
+So we have to number requests and ignore any replies that don't match the request number.
+Our Model One server will work because it's an echo server, but coincidence is not a great basis for understanding.
+So we'll make a Model Two server that chews up the message and returns a correctly numbered reply with the content “OK”.
+We'll use messages consisting of two parts: a sequence number and a body.

 Start one or more servers, specifying a bind endpoint each time: